KeraEduardo/WeatherID/README.md

 # WeatherID
-Final project of ENEL 525
+This is the final project I carried for the ENEL 525 Machine Learning for Engineers course at the University of Calgary.

+This project consists on the building of a convolutional neural network.